 Cottage food production operations (CFPO) laws passed by states differ significantly with respect to allowable foods, revenue, permits, and safe food handling requirements.
 This session will guide attendees through the complexities of cottage food safety guidelines and present valuable insights from pre- and post-survey data collected.

-Speakers: Julie Ommert Prouse, Rebecca Dittmar
+Speakers: Julie Ommert, Rebecca Dittmar

 Freeze Drying 101: Preparing Food Safety Professionals to Educate Clientele